ashmunji/gatsby-starter-novela/content/posts/2020-04-27-Living-Room-Accent-Wall/index.md

 Hello people!!
 How are you guys doing?
 Trying to keep yourselves occupied during this lockdown?
 Here's a simple DIY to keep you busy for a while.

 Don't we all love coming home to a beautiful space?
 Some say how we decorate our home is a reflection of our personality.
-Whether you're a believer in this saying or not, Whether you like clean, minimalistic spaces, bright or bold spaces, we all have a preference. <del>Well, Mostly.</del>
+Whether you're a believer in this saying or not, whether you like clean, minimalistic spaces, bright or bold spaces, we all have a preference. <del>Well, mostly.</del>

 I, for one, personally like spaces that look classy but with a hint of quirk.
 When it comes to Living Rooms especially, I like them to be peppy and functional.
-I'm one of those people who loves to host friends & family and hosting Game Nights is a ritual in the D household.
+I'm one of those people who loves to have people come over and hosting Game Nights is a ritual in the D household.

 Now, I happen to live in a rental in California and like so many other people, the thing I care about the most while changing apartments is getting my full safety deposit back.
 Since painting walls is not allowed and/or is a hassle in rentals, here's a quick DIY that will instantly brighten the vibe of your apartment and make it look like your dream home!